lavalink-devs/Lavalink/docs/configuration/systemd.md

+---
+description: How to run Lavalink as a Systemd service
+---

+# Systemd Service

 If you're using a Systemd-based Linux distribution you may want to install Lavalink as a background service.
 You will need to create a `lavalink.service` file inside `/usr/lib/systemd/system`.
 Create the file with the following template (replacing the values inside the `<>` brackets):

 ```ini